Symmetry-reduced model reduction of shift-equivariant systems via operator inference: Declarations

 \subsection{Author Contributions}

-Both authors contributed to the study conception.
+Yu Shuai and Clarence W. Rowley contributed to the study conception.
 Algorithm design, material preparation, data collection and analysis were performed by Yu Shuai.
-The first draft of the manuscript was written by Yu Shuai and both authors worked on revisions to the manuscript.
-Both authors read and approved the final manuscript.
+The first draft of the manuscript was written by Yu Shuai.
+Yu Shuai and Clarence W. Rowley worked on revisions to the manuscript.
+Yu Shuai and Clarence W. Rowley read and approved the final manuscript.